Celso Arango

-Celso Arango is a psychiatrist who has worked as a clinician, researcher, and educator in psychiatry and mental health, notably in the field of child and adolescent psychiatry, psychosis, and mental health promotion.
+Celso Arango (Palma de Mallorca, 1968) is a psychiatrist who has worked as a clinician, researcher, and educator in psychiatry and mental health, notably in the field of child and adolescent psychiatry, psychosis, and mental health promotion.

 Biography

-Arango is currently Director of the Gregorio Marañón Psychiatric and Mental Health Institute and Head of the Department of Child and Adolescent Psychiatry at Hospital General Universitario Gregorio Marañón, Professor of Psychiatry at Universidad Complutense of Madrid, Adjunct Professor of Psychiatry at the University of Maryland, a visiting professor of psychiatry at King's College London and Full Adjunt Professor of Psychiatry at University of California, San Francisco.
+Professor Celso Arango is currently Chair of the Department of Child and Adolescent Psychiatry at Hospital Universitario La Paz in Madrid and Distinguished Researcher at Universidad Autónoma de Madrid.
+Internationally, he is Professor of Psychiatry at the Maryland Psychiatric Research Center of the University of Maryland in Baltimore, Adjunct Professor of Psychiatry at UCSF in San Francisco, and a visiting professor of psychiatry at King's College London.

+Professor Arango served as Chair of the Child and Adolescent Department of Psychiatry at Hospital General Universitario Gregorio Marañón in Madrid from 2012 to 2025, during which he was also Director of the Gregorio Marañón Psychiatric and Mental Health Institute between 2019 and 2025, and Tenured Full Professor of Psychiatry at Complutense University in Madrid from 2018 to 2025.